Batman: The Ride (Six Flags México)

-Batman: The Ride is a steel inverted coaster at Six Flags Mexico that has been operating since 2000.
+Batman: The Ride is an inverted coaster at Six Flags México that has been operating since 2000.
 It is a standard Vekoma Suspended Looping Coaster model themed to the famed Batman franchise, and was part of Premier Park's massive renovation in 2000.

 History

-In 1999, Premier Parks, the holding company for all Six Flags theme parks at the time, bought Six Flags Mexico, then known as Reino Aventura, for an estimated $59 million.
+In 1999, Premier Parks, the holding company for all Six Flags theme parks at the time, bought Six Flags México, then known as Reino Aventura, for an estimated $59 million.
 Management then proceeded to utilize $40 million to renovate the park, which included the addition of 20 new attractions, 18 of which are still operating today.
 Batman: The Ride was one of them.
 It officially opened to the public on April 14, 2000.

 Characteristics

 Model

 Batman: The Ride is a steel Vekoma Suspended Looping Coaster, instead of the similarly themed Bolliger & Mabillard inverts that opened at various Six Flags theme parks in the 1990s.
 However, this coaster model is very common, with identical coasters existing all around the world.
-However, it is the only inverted coaster of any kind or model currently operating in the country.
+It is the only inverted coaster of any kind or model currently operating in the country.